-Dear Patient,
+Dear Parents/Guardians,

-your physician has informed you that you have been diagnosed with a cancer predisposition syndrome.
+The physician of your child has informed you that your child has been diagnosed with a cancer predisposition syndrome.
 One main feature of this genetic condition is an increased cancer risk.

 The medical care for individuals with cancer predisposition syndromes has not been standardized in the past.
 For specific cancer predisposition syndromes, participation in surveillance programs may be useful to detect and treat cancer(s) at an early stage.